 Some cards say all they need with just a quick turn of phrase.
 Sample some of our favorites: “Be Merry,” “Comfort & Joy,” “Oh What Fun,” “Happy Festivus” or “Where’s My Figgy Pudding, Earthling?”
 Be off-key or traditional but make the holiday greeting the focal point of your card design.

-Take our Overlays all the way
+Take our graphics all the way

 Tips: Begin a card like this with the blank canvas in Design.
-Have a hex code at the ready for your canvas color, or match the hex code of your overlay, using the color picker.
+Have a hex code at the ready for your canvas color, or match the hex code of your graphic, using the color picker.
 For your greeting, have fun with a font mix and match.
 For this card, we used Geo Sans Light and Budmo Jiggler.

 Tips: Again, this card is best started using the Design feature.
 We recommend sticking to a color scheme of 3-4 colors for your card.
 You can keep these colors consistent with the color picker.
 Also, see the strings the ornaments are dangling from?
-They can be created with a very, very slender rectangular Geometric Overlay.
+They can be created with a very, very slender rectangular Geometric Graphic.
 For speed, right-click on the first string you make to duplicate it for the rest.

 (Watch Jenn make this card in a video tutorial here.)

 This card is striking and waaaay easy.
-Consider how you can leverage PicMonkey’s wide range of overlays for letter replacements.
+Consider how you can leverage PicMonkey’s wide range of graphics for letter replacements.
 An Evertree for an “A,” an Ornament for an “O,” a Stocking or Candy Cane Treat as a “J.” Get creative!